dmbarbour/wikilon/docs/AwelonLang.md

 Besides the numeric tower, command lists are another valuable view feature:

-        {foo, bar, baz} == [[foo] {bar, baz} !]
+        {foo, bar, baz} == [[foo] {bar, baz} :]
-        {baz}           == [[baz] ~ !]
+        {baz}           == [[baz] ~ :]

-Here I use `!` to permit an alternative representation from normal lists.
-But that's up to the view.
-Regardless, command lists are useful for many purposes.
-We can use them to embed structured data - e.g. `{{1,2,3},{4,5,6},{7,8,9}}` might represent a matrix.
-We can use them to construct continuation-passing code and effects models.
-And so on.
+Command lists are useful for various purposes, supporting continuation-passing style or a concise embedding of code.
+While I use a normal `~ :` list structure here, a view could use something more specialized in this role.

-Ideally, all editable views should also be *evaluable*.
+Ideally, all editable views should be *evaluable*.
 That is, program evaluation should generate the same structures we use to view and edit programs.
 When we add 3.141 and -0.007, we want to see 3.134 in the program output.
 That is, `[3134 -3 decimal]` - or whatever we use to represent decimal numbers - should be a viable result from a computation.

 Design of evaluable editable views is very sensitive to arity annotations and accelerators.
 A consequence is that editable views should be *defined* within the same dictionary they're used to view by some simple convention.
 Perhaps a word defining a `[[view→code][code→view]]` pair where `code` and `view` are represented as text.
 Representing views within the dictionary is convenient for testing and caching of views, and for updating views based on application or edit session state (e.g. so we can separate namespace from code).